wolfeidau/buildkite-serverless-agent/README.md

 This project deploys a serverless [buildkite](https://buildkite.com/) agent which comprised of a bunch of [AWS Lambda](https://aws.amazon.com/lambda/) functions, an [AWS codebuild](https://aws.amazon.com/codebuild/) project and an [AWS stepfunction](https://aws.amazon.com/step-functions/) state machine which manages long running jobs.

+The aim of this stack is:

+1. Low IDLE cost
+2. Running builds in an isolated sandboxed env, such as codebuild
+3. Give the build container least privilege access to AWS
+4. Simple to scale up, again using codebuild, so 10 concurrent jobs should be ~approx the same as 1 job
+5. Cheap to run for small number of short (less than 5 minute) builds spread throughout the day

 # disclaimer

 This project is **not** currently supported by buildkite, I built this as an experiment and currently it works really well for me.
 The buildkite team has been super supportive in my endeavour so a big thanks goes to them.